www-splitcells-net/net.splitcells.network/doc/guidelines/code.md

 # Code Guidelines
 ## Programming Language
 1. Use Thompson Shell(sh) for simple scripts that just execute and wire together commands.

    Use Python 3 for programs with any complexity or processing.
    Shells are not suited for programming.

    Shells are suited for interactions, simple configurations and simple mappings.

+   Programs that are conceptually system and program independent and complex logic should not be written in shell, because shell has a poor syntax for that and often requires external commands for such things, that may not be present on the target system.
 ## Configuration
    1. Configuration values should be accessed via commands and not via i.e. variables.
      This way Programs can rely on the configuration values without being set.